Emma Watson Breaks Free Of Typecasting In Tom Hanks Sci-Fi Film ‘The Circle’

 — ET Canada (@ETCanada) February 17, 2017

 The filmmakers have relied on Emma Watson and Tom Hanks’s previous roles in their respective careers while casting them in The Circle.
-According to USA Today, James Posnoldt revealed that the leading cast‘s performances will not disappoint.
+According to USA Today, James Posnoldt revealed that the leading cast‘s performances would not disappoint.

 “Audiences bring so much much experience as filmgoers with these actors from other roles, Tom instantly brings a level of humanity and sincerity.
 Their scenes together are pretty great.”

-Slash Film revealed that are other prominent actors like John Boyega, Bill Paxton, Glenne Headly, Ellar Coltrane, Karen Gillan, and Patton Oswalt will be featuring along Emma Watson and Hanks in The Circle.
+Slash Film revealed that are other prominent actors, including John Boyega, Bill Paxton, Glenne Headly, Ellar Coltrane, Karen Gillan, and Patton Oswalt will be featuring along with Emma Watson and Hanks in The Circle.

 Is Tom Hanks running rings around Emma Watson in new trailer for The Circle? https://t.co/NFVDxUPxur pic.twitter.com/AAcnlbptJX